 Google also prefers content that is rich with information.
 The first ten results typically have over 2,000 words.
 But it’s not because Google checks the word count.
-Long-form content offers more opportunity for backlinks, keyword variations, and keeps readers on your page, meaning longer user-sessions.
+Long-form content offers more opportunities for backlinks, keyword variations, and keeps readers on your page, meaning longer user sessions.

 But even though Google likes brands that produce a lot of long content, you can’t sacrifice quality for quantity.
 Be sure all of your articles follow the EAT principles.